American women in World War I: U.S. Navy, Marine Corps, and Coast Guard

 More than 1,476 U.S. Navy nurses (American military nurses were all women then) served in military hospitals stateside and overseas.
 Over 400 U.S. military nurses died in service, almost all from the Spanish flu epidemic which swept through crowded military camps, hospitals, and ports of embarkation.

 The first American women enlisted into the regular armed forces were 13,500 women admitted into active duty in the U.S. Navy.
 They served stateside in jobs and received the same benefits and responsibilities as men, including identical pay (US$28.75 per month), and were treated as veterans after the war.

 The U.S. Marine Corps enlisted 305 female Marine Reservists (F) to "free men to fight" by filling positions such as clerks and telephone operators on the home front.

-In 1918 during the war, twin sisters Genevieve and Lucille Baker transferred from the Naval Coastal Defense Reserve and became the first uniformed women to serve in the U.S. Coast Guard.
-Before the war ended, several more women joined them, all of them serving in the Coast Guard at Coast Guard Headquarters in Washington.
+During World War I, in January 1918, Myrtle Hazard became the first woman to enlist in the U.S. Coast Guard.
+She was the only woman to serve in the Coast Guard during World War I. As there was no official women's uniform at the time, she chose her own ensemble, a middy blouse and a blue pleated skirt.
+She is the namesake of USCGC Myrtle Hazard.
+Wartime newspapers erroneously reported that twin sisters Genevieve and Lucille Baker were the first women to serve in the Coast Guard.
+While they tried to enlist, they were not accepted.

-These women were demobilized when hostilities ceased, and aside from the Nurse Corps, the uniformed military became once again exclusively male.
+Many women were demobilized when hostilities ceased, and aside from the Nurse Corps, the uniformed military once again became exclusively male.
 In 1942, women were brought into the military again, largely following the British model.